Metudu/k8s-web-app-with-terraform/README.md

 # k8s Project: Basic Web App Deployment with Terraform

 Hi everyone,
-I have been learning Kubernetes for a few days, so I wanted to make some practice with Kubernetes and deployed a basic web application to Kubernetes.
-I also used Terraform as IaC tool which means all the deployment has done with Terraform.
+I have been learning Kubernetes for a few days, so I wanted to make some practice with Kubernetes and deployed a basic web application into a **minikube** cluster.
+I also used Terraform as the IaC tool which means all the deployment has done with Terraform.

 ![architecture](./assets/architecture.png)